Table of contents:

 Rapid Automatized Naming and Rapid Automatized Stimulus (RAN/RAS Test)

 This test measures the rapid naming abilities of children five years of age and older.
-To complete the test, the child must name items as quickly as possible.
-The examiner times the child and comes up with a score based on how long it took the child to complete the test, as well as how accurate the answers were.
-The test includes a variety of stimuli: colors, objects, numbers and letters.
-All of the stimuli are high frequency, meaning they are things that the child will have experienced or encountered often.
-This test can help an assessor to either predict or diagnose a reading problem.
+The child must name items as quickly as possible to complete the test.
+The examiner times the child and comes up with a score based on how long it took the child to complete the test and how accurate the answers were.
+The test includes a variety of stimuli: colors, objects, numbers, and letters.
+The stimuli are high frequency, meaning they are things the child will have experienced or encountered often.
+This test can help an assessor predict or diagnose a reading problem.

 Speeded Naming subtest of the NEPSY Assessment